getodk/docs/docs/entities-intro.rst

 Introduction to Entities
 **************************

 If you've heard something about ODK Entities and want to better understand whether they're useful for your longitudinal data collection, you're in the right place!
-We've organized this page as a series of questions that are independent from each other so you can pick and choose the sections that interest you.
+We've organized this page as a series of questions that are independent from each other so you can focus on the topics that interest you.

 If you're someone who learns best by doing, you may prefer to jump straight into the tutorial on :doc:`building a community reporting tool with Entities <tutorial-community-reporting>` and to come back here if you have any questions.
 If you have a question that we haven't answered, you can `post on the forum <https://forum.getodk.org/c/support/6>`_.

+**Topics**

+* :ref:`Overview <entities-intro-concepts>`: how Entities fit with ODK concepts like Forms and longitudinal data collection
+* :ref:`What's coming <entities-intro-limitations>`: current limitations and plans for the future
+* :ref:`Alternatives <entities-intro-alternatives>`: other concepts in ODK you can use and other software to consider
+* :ref:`Get started <entities-intro-get-started>`: how to use Entities in your workflow

 .. note::

     This document assumes you are using `ODK Cloud <https://getodk.org/#pricing>`_ or an up-to-date :doc:`ODK Central <central-intro>` server.
 Entities are not yet available in other ODK-compatible systems.

+.. _entities-intro-concepts:

 Concepts
 ========